A thematic catalog (or thematic index) is a

 the sonatas, were used.
 Generally, when a new thematic catalog is issued,

-it includes a concordance refering the new numbers to the numbers used in
+it includes a concordance referring the new numbers to the numbers used in

 the older catalog.